aeyakovenko/mesos-edsl/README.md

   def many[A](s:SchedulerM[A]):SchedulerM[List[A]] = many1(s) orElse pure(List[A]())
 ```

-A simple set of combinators is used to build up the higher level Mesos specific operations
+A simple set of combinators is used to build up the higher level Mesos specific operations.

 Scripting Mesos
 ---------------